spacewander/quick/README.md

 Once the HTTP3 is no longer a draft, both curl and this tool will support HTTP3.
 If you want to use the latest version of a command line HTTP3 client, this tool is eaiser to install, though building curl from source is easy too.

+By the way, this tool also allow you to do benchmark via the benchmark mode, which is definitely not a feature provided by curl.

 ## This tool is not the same as curl!